sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 Some characters can't be used on the filesystem — `/` on Linux and Mac, `\ / : * ? " < > |` on Windows.
 The `#` character has special meaning in URLs, and the `[ ] ( )` characters have special meaning to SvelteKit, so these also can't be used directly as part of your route.

-To use these characters in your routes, you can use hexadecimal escape sequences:
+To use these characters in your routes, you can use hexadecimal escape sequences, which have the format `[x+nn]` where `nn` is a hexadecimal character code:

 - `\` — `[x+5c]`
 - `/` — `[x+2f]`